BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 ## 7. Model-specific Preprocessing

-This module is primarily used to conduct any model-specific preprocessing steps, especially when more models are experimented with some requiring specialised inputs conversion, continuing from [Time-dependent feature engineering](#6-time-dependent-feature-engineering) module.
+This submodule is primarily used to conduct any model-specific preprocessing steps, especially when more models are experimented with some requiring specialised inputs conversion, continuing from [Time-dependent feature engineering](#6-time-dependent-feature-engineering) submodule.

 Subsequently, numerical columns are retained with the removal of non-numerical columns, redundant columns (i.e. single-valued column(s)) and rows containing null values are implemented before splitting the dataset into predictors and predicted feature for model training purposes.
 This is to ensure model training can proceed without issues.

-**Note: The existing OrderedModel and EBM used do not have a specific preprocessing step required that differs from each other.
-Should there be new models be considered, this module is to be utilised for necessary model-specific preprocessing works.**
+> Note: The existing OrderedModel and EBM used do not have a specific preprocessing step required that differs from each other.
+Should there be new models be considered, this submodule is to be utilised for necessary model-specific preprocessing works.

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/model_specific_preprocessing.png)